Readek/RoA-Stream-Tool/README.md

 These are instructions for regular OBS Studio, but I imagine you can do the same with other streaming software:
 - Get the [latest release](https://github.com/Readek/RoA-Stream-Control/releases).
 - Extract somewhere.
-- Add a new browser source in OBS.
+- Drag and drop `RoA Scoreboard.htlm` into OBS, or add a new browser source in OBS pointing at the local file.
-- Set it to local file -> `RoA Scoreboard.html`.
-- Set 1920 width and 1080 height. (if it looks weird, set your canvas resolution to 1080p or make the source fit the screen).
+- If the source looks weird, manually set the source's propierties to 1920 width and 1080 height, or set your OBS canvas resolution to 1080p, or make the source fit the screen.
-- Use custom frame rate -> 60 (if streaming at 60fps of course).
+- In the source's propierties, change *Use custom frame rate* -> `60` (if streaming at 60fps of course).
-- Tick `Refresh browser when scene becomes active`.
+- Also tick `Refresh browser when scene becomes active`.
-- Manage it all with the 'RoA Stream Control' executable.
+- Manage it all with the `RoA Stream Tool` executable.

 Repeat from the 3rd step to add the `VS Screen.html`, though I recommend you to do so on another scene.